 EXPECTATIONS: This course of study has been prepared to inform you about the lab requirements, contents, teaching methods, evaluation process and requirements for students.
-You are expected to read the information carefully so that you understand what is expected of you and the course requirements that must be met to successfully complete the course.
-You will be held responsible and accountable for knowing the schedule of lab meeting and examinations.
+You are expected to read the information carefully so that you understand what is expected of you and the lab requirements that must be met to successfully complete the course.
+You will be held responsible and accountable for knowing the schedule of class meeting and examinations.
 It is recommended that you read and study all assigned materials.
 If you do not understand the material, you should promptly consult your instructor.

-GRADE STANDARDS AND WEIGHTS FOR ET241L: All lab assignments must be submitted for grading by the due date.
+GRADE STANDARDS AND WEIGHTS FOR LAB: All projects must be submitted for grading by the due date.
 Assignments that are not typed must be neatly written on lineless paper.
+The lab project is worth 50 points per assignments.
+Mid-term and Final score are 100 points